sourcegraph/deploy-sourcegraph/docs/configure.md

 For production environments, we recommend using a [load balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/).

+Run one of the following commands depending on your desired transport protocol:

 - HTTP
   ```
   kubectl expose deployment sourcegraph-frontend --type=LoadBalancer --name=sourcegraph-frontend-loadbalancer --port=80 --target-port=3080